starblaz3/AAD-Project/README.md

 # AAD-Project
-A webapp with scalable implementation of blockchain technology which entails many features.
+Developed a webapp with scalable implementation of blockchain technology which entails many features as part of course(Algorithm Analysis and Design) final project with colleagues.